|Product / Service||DB EXPORT|

 |Andre Sallowicz||Colenso BBDO||Creative Group Head|

-DB Export has always been a beer that had led the way in New Zealand .
-The creative platform that this work was operating under was ‘DB Export – Made By Doing’ which celebrates the pioneering history of both the beer and its founder, Morton Coutts.
+DB Export has always been a beer that had led the way in New Zealand – the creative platform that this work was operating under was ‘DB Export – Made By Doing’ which celebrates the pioneering history of both the beer and also its founder, Morton Coutts.
 Our idea was to turn drinking beer into a selfless act of environmental heroism.
 So we took the surplus yeast leftover after we finished brewing DB Export, and used it to create a biofuel called DB Export Brewtroleum.
 Brewtroleum emits 8% less carbon than traditional petroleum, so every time a man drinks DB Export, he’s helping to save the entire world.
-By taking Brewtroleum to every Gull petrol station in NZ, we went beyond a usual promotional campaign–consumers all over the country were paying $2.05/litre to engage with our product and then being called upon to drink more beer to help us make more!

 Men aged 25-34 are the biggest beer consumers both in New Zealand, and worldwide.
 This demographic is often painted as self-centred, blokey, and prone to moments of stupidity and shortsightedness.
 But our research into our core target market unearthed some more noble traits than the usual cliches suggest.
 We discovered that these men want to make a difference.
 They want to make their mark on the world and are more invested in their environment than we give them credit for.
 Sure, they’re still often blokey.
 Still prone to moments of stupidity but with underlying character traits that gave us a great way in.
-The simple call to action across all Brewtroleum promotional activity – drink DB Export, save the entire world – created a fun permissibility around beer drinking.
-It allowed NZ men, who had been turning away from the beer category, to feel good about themselves for choosing us.
+The simple call to action across all of the Brewtroleum campaign–drink DB Export and save the entire world – created a fun permissibility around beer drinking.
+It allowed NZ men, who had been turning away from the beer category to feel good about themselves for choosing us.